 Behind the moral panic: Young people deserve more than “just say no”

-The department of basic education publically released its new scripted lesson plans for comprehensive sexuality education in November 2019 in response to allegations about the plans’ so-called “explicit content” made in the media.
+The department of basic education publicly released its new scripted lesson plans for comprehensive sexuality education in November 2019 in response to allegations about the plans’ so-called “explicit content” made in the media.

 The new plans include lectures for learners from grade four to matric about everything from contraception and bullying to relationship power dynamics.
 Religious groups and some teachers’ unions have since pushed unfounded claims that giving children information about their sexuality is dangerous.